rocq-community/manifesto/README.md

 - the project is a tool of general interest and it makes sense to develop it collaboratively.

-Each project under the umbrella of rocq-community has one or several official maintainer(s), but the maintenance effort is done collaboratively.
-Users need not be afraid of volunteering to be the official maintainer of a rocq-community project because they can step down at anytime.
-Changing the maintainer of a rocq-community project can be done very easily without the hassle of moving its location too.
+Each project under the umbrella of Rocq-community has one or several official maintainer(s), but the maintenance effort is done collaboratively.
+Users need not be afraid of volunteering to be the official maintainer of a Rocq-community project because they can step down at anytime.
+Changing the maintainer of a Rocq-community project can be done very easily without the hassle of moving its location too.

 Maintenance is allowed to go much further than just updating the package to